 - QC and critical review of client analyses and reports

-- Independent validation of statistical programming (reprogramming and review)
+- Independent validation of statistical programming deliverables (reprogramming and review)

 Clinical Data Management

-Instat provides end-to-end clinical data management support.
-From CRF design through database lock, we develop solutions from the start with the end in mind.
+Instat provides end-to-end clinical data management support for CRF design through database lock.
+From the start, we develop solutions with the end in mind, producing deliverables on time and on budget.

 - Data management planning